 We, as already disabled people, must check with our government and find out what the value of our life and as people are to them.
 Are we only as important as the money we put into their bank account, or are we as important as healthy people, as valuable as them and do we not hurt enough already without being treated unequally by the people who should protect us?

 Ireland is still in the top 20 of the richest countries in the world, using austerity and recession is not a legitimate reason not to ratify the UN convention.
 Failing to do so is to disgrace disabled people by not acknowledging their human rights.

 What I wanted to bring in this blog post was the view from a person living with a disability, not one trying to explain what conventions and protocols mean.
-Explain it as someone who thought her government had already ratified this ever so important document.
-I had the opportunity to visit the conference on the impending ratification and I will forever be grateful to the Irish MS Society for once again thinking of me.
+Explain it to someone who thought her government had already ratified this ever so important document.
+I had the opportunity to visit the conference on the impending ratification, and I will forever be grateful to the Irish MS Society for once again thinking of me.

 I am claiming my voice back.

 - Access to the United Nations Convention on the Rights of Persons with Disabilities

 - United Nations International Day of Persons with Disabilities

 - The General Election- One MSer’s Perspective

 - UNCRPD – Getting Ready to Ratify (1)